 Christmas Cruelty!
 (O’Hellige Jul!) is a 2013 Norwegian extreme horror set around the Christmas period, directed by Per-Ingvar Tomren and Magne Steinsvoll.

 Beginning with a savage home invasion and the murder of a baby, Christmas Cruelty! undoubtedly establishes its visceral tone early on.
-Despite this, the film slams on the breaks from this sickening display to introduce our main protagonists and their preparations for Christmas.
-Full of seemingly aimless scenes of getting drunk, buying a Christmas tree, as well as getting drunk, the film lingers on these progression-less scenes perhaps slightly too long-lacking any real character development of any kind.
+Despite this, the film abruptly shifts gears from this sickening display to introduce our main protagonists and their preparations for Christmas.
+Full of seemingly aimless scenes of getting drunk, buying a Christmas tree, as well as getting drunk, the film lingers on these progression-less scenes, perhaps slightly too long—lacking any real character development of any kind.
 Of course, utilising the time for an in-depth introduction to the characters or even trimming the runtime a little, the film would certainly benefit from a more streamlined focus during these scenes.

 Possibly the most nihilistic Christmas movie ever made, Christmas Cruelty! can be a difficult film to watch at times.
 With a mix of extreme violence perpetrated by the killer as well as humanising scenes of him with his family, all accompanied by an odd, contrasting soundtrack creates a difficult yet intriguing watch.
 Along with its atypical mix of cinematography, both Per-Ingvar Tomren and Magne Steinsvoll succeed in crafting a Holiday horror film unlike anything else out there.